 When you become successful the tendency is to tell your story in an embellished form.
 The struggles you’ve overcome, the demons you’ve conquered, and the accomplishments seem all but obvious given your immense talent.

 You keep telling that story to people and to yourself and your talent becomes your identity and your accomplishments become what you’re worth.

 And that’s when you get trapped.

-You become scared of trying something new and of being find out lacking because now your story is that of an almost infallible being.
+You become scared of trying something new and of being found lacking because now your story is that of an almost infallible being.

-Instead, always keep telling yourself the truth, remind yourself of your lowest moments as well and stay grounded on being an eternal learner.
+Instead, always keep telling yourself the truth, remind yourself of your lowest moments as well and stay grounded by taking pride in being an eternal learner.

 Ego Makes You Approval Seeking

-Finally, ego makes you a slave to others by making you seek for the approval of others.
+Finally, ego makes you a slave to others by making you seek the approval of others.

 And they are eternal approval seekers.

 To live a fulfilling life you should focus on what really matters to you.